Red350/Battleship/README.md

 During gameplay:
  Left click to target a cell.

+When viewing the demo on the menu screen, you can speed up or slow down the AI by pressing the up or down arrows.

 ## How to play
 From the main menu, you can select the difficulty of AI you will face.